 Experience a NAEP assessment!

 The transition of NAEP assessments from pencil and paper to touch-screen tablets incorporates cutting-edge learning technologies.
 At the beginning of each assessment, students take a brief, interactive tutorial designed to teach them about the system and the tools they will use to take the assessment.

 The 2019 assessment tutorials were designed for a particular NAEP-provided tablet with a specific screen size.
 You may need to make one or more of the following adjustments in order to ensure an optimal viewing experience:

 Subject-area questions measure what students know and can do in various subjects at grades 4, 8, and 12.
 Questions are developed based on specifications in the subject-area framework created by the National Assessment Governing Board, and are usually presented in two 25-minute blocks of questions.

 Questions are multiple-choice or constructed-response, where students provide their own answers rather than selecting an option from a list.
-Released questions from past NAEP assessments, as well as scoring guides and actual student responses for constructed-response questions, can be found in the NAEP Questions Tool and our Sample Questions Booklets archive.
+Released sample assessment questions from past NAEP assessments, as well as scoring guides and actual student responses for constructed-response questions, can be found in the NAEP Questions Tool and our Sample Questions Booklets archive.

 Explore the hands-on tasks (HOTs) and interactive computer tasks (ICTs) from the science assessment.